 The CSA has aligned its Programs and activities with the Science and Technology Strategy and supports the priorities of the Government of Canada through the delivery of its strategic outcome:

 "Canada's presence in space meets the needs of Canadians for scientific knowledge, space technology and information"

 The CSA directs its resources and activities through four key Programs:

-- Space Awareness and Learning
+- Space Awareness

 The President and Chief Executive Officer directs the Programs and activities of the Agency through an Executive Committee made up of senior officers responsible for core and corporate functions.
 The Agency's organizational structure reflects the global environment.
 Many space activities are becoming more service-oriented, with a focus on the needs of end-users and the integration of the technology in terrestrial applications.

 The CSA has about 670 employees with approximately 90% of them employed at the John H. Chapman Space Centre, the Agency's headquarters located in Longueuil, Quebec.
 The Agency has other staff working in Ottawa: at the Government Liaison Office and David Florida Laboratory; as well as in Houston, Washington and Paris.